n7tr/Excalibur-Discord-Bot/README.md

 COPY . .

-RUN go build Inferno
+RUN go build Excalibur

 EXPOSE 8080

-CMD [ "./Inferno" ]
+CMD [ "./Excalibur" ]
 </pre>

 If you want to deploy your fork on render.com, add code snippet bellow to main.go